harness/developer-hub/docs/feature-management-experimentation/50-release-monitoring/docs/metrics_details_and_trends.md

 import Link from "@docusaurus/Link";

 <p>
-  <button style={{borderRadius:'8px', border: '1px', fontFamily: 'Courier New', fontWeight:'800', textAlign:'left'}}> help.split.io link: https://help.split.io/hc/en-us/articles/360025376251-Metric-details-and-trends <br /> ✘ images still hosted on help.split.io </button>
+  <button style={{borderRadius:'8px', border:'1px', fontFamily:'Courier New', fontWeight:'800', textAlign:'left'}}> help.split.io link: https://help.split.io/hc/en-us/articles/360025376251-Metric-details-and-trends <br /> ✘ images still hosted on help.split.io </button>
 </p>

 Validate your metric by understanding its value and impact over time, dispersion, and sample population.
 You can click **View more** on a metric card on the Metrics impact tab to understand its trend over time and statistical information.
 In addition, you can: